DiogoPSilva/piNOAA/README.md

 ###pypredict.py
-This is a short python module for extracting the AOS/LOS times of the next pass for a specified satellite.
+This is a short python module for extracting the AOS/LOS times of the next pass for a specified satellite and with a minimum  max elevation.
 It calls predict -p and extracts the times from the first and last lines.

-###update-keps.sh
+###schedule_all.sh
-This is a short shell script to update the keps, which are orbital parameters needed by the predict program.
-It is mostly copied from the PREDICT man page.
+This is a short shell script to update the tle, which are orbital parameters needed by the predict program.
 PREDICT was written by John Magliacane, KD2BD and released under the GPL license.